 Nicholas C. Burbules, University of Illinois, Urbana-Champaign

-Author InformationRosa Bruno-Jofré is professor and former dean (2000-2010) of the Faculty of Education, cross-appointed to the Department of History, Faculty of Arts and Science, at Queen’s University.
+Author InformationRosa Bruno-Jofré is professor and former Dean of the Faculty of Education, cross-appointed to the Department of History at Queen’s University.

 Table of contents

 Rosa Bruno-Jofré, Queen’s University